 Historical maps of Middleton, range of up to date maps (digital and paper).

 Features of earth: identify the position and explain the significance of latitude, longitude, equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, the Arctic and Antarctic Circles, the Prime (or Greenwich) Meridian and time zones (including day and night) Understand time zones and lines of latitude and longitude.
+How much do maps tell us?
 Using globes, atlases, Digimaps explore earth's features.

-Understand geographical similarities and differences through the study of human and physical geography of a region within North or South America. .
+Understand geographical similarities and differences through the study of human and physical geography of a region How are regions different/similar geographically? within North or South America. .

 Describe and understand key aspects of human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water.
+What are natural resources and how do they effect settlements?
 Explore natural resources using Oak Academy.

 Analyse human settlement patterns and begin to look at local settlement patterns .Describe and understand key aspects of human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water.
+Why do settlements have different patterns?
 Explore settlement patterns.

 Describe and understand key aspects of human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water.
 Analyse human settlement patterns and begin to look at local settlement patterns.
 Middleton as a settlement - describe how Middleton has developed and the settlement pattern created.
 Field work based around the enquiry question: What settlement patterns can we observe in our local area?'